jgonzaludo/ibm-model1-aligner/hw2/Writeup.md

 ## Abstract

-This report presents the implementation and evaluation of IBM Model 1 for word alignment, along with two key extensions selected from the assignment options: (1) diagonal bias ("Implement a model that prefers to align words close to the diagonal") and (2) symmetrization ("Train a French-English model and an English-French model and combine their predictions").
+This report presents the implementation and evaluation of IBM Model 1 for word alignment, along with two key extensions: (1) diagonal bias ("Implement a model that prefers to align words close to the diagonal") and (2) symmetrization ("Train a French-English model and an English-French model and combine their predictions").
 We demonstrate significant improvements over the baseline Dice aligner, achieving an AER of 0.226 on 10,000 sentence pairs compared to the baseline AER of 0.681.

 ## 1. Baseline: Dice Aligner